ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

     Turtle t = new Turtle(world);
     Person p = new Person("Pat","pat@gmail.com","123-456-7890");

-Constructors don't actually construct the objects.
-The class makes the object when you declare the object variable and then the constructor initializes the values of the instance variables.

 In a new class, constructors are usually written after the instance variables and before any methods.
 They typically start with ``public`` and then the *name* of the class: ``public ClassName()``.
 Unlike other methods, they do not have a return type, not even void, after the access modifier public.
 They can take **parameters** (specified in parentheses) for the data which is used to initialize the instance variables.